Christopher22/emoji-love/README.md

 ))
 ```

-In order of following the well-established patterns of unbiased statistical workflow, we defined the core components of our experiment before having any look at the available data.
-Therefore, we define both the hypotheses and the asymptotic significance (p-value) of the experiment:
+In order of following the well-established patterns of an unbiased statistical workflow, we defined the critical core components of our experiment before having any look at the available data.
+Therefore, we define both the hypotheses and the asymptotic significance (p-value) of the experiment.
+As commonly defined, the H0 hypothesis refers to the current state of knowledge while H1 might be the hypothesis of interest evaluated with statistical methods.
+With a commonly utilized asymmetric significance of 5%, we will choose H1 wrongly.

 ```{r}
 # Define the hypotheses